FAQs on Overseas Voting for the 2019 Philippine Elections

 Q: How do I know if I am registered to vote?

-A: You are registered if your name appears in the Certified List of Overseas Voters (CLOV) in Germany.
+A: You are registered if your name appears in the Certified List of Overseas Voters (CLOV) in Germany, which may be found on COMELEC’s website.
+You may also call the Philippine Embassy in Berlin to check if your name is on the list.

 Q: Is it still possible for me to register as an Overseas Voter?